Hierarchical Graph-Convolutional Variational AutoEncoding for Generative Modelling of Human Motion: Related Work

-In this study, we define a generative mechanism that models the joint distribution over latent and observed variables and hence provides a mathematically well-principled machine for anomaly detection, and imputation, as well as generation.
-In juxtaposition to HM-VAE we use 4 stochastic layers and explicitly learn the contraction of joints for the higher latent variables, the top latent variable of which is represented by a single node.
+In this study, we define a generative mechanism that models the joint distribution over latent and observed variables and hence provides a mathematically principled machine for anomaly detection, and imputation, as well as action generation.
+In contrast to HM-VAE we propose an architecture that generalises to $N$ stochastic layers.
 We connect all latent variables by a deterministic pathway and efficiently scale depth by using rezero residual connections \cite{bachlechner2020rezero}.
-We show that this deep hierarchical graphical VAE (HG-VAE) yields a posterior that beats baselines, and provides a powerful model for imputation, generation and anomaly detection.
+Further, our model explicitly learns the contraction of joints for the higher latent variables---rather than pooling, and the top latent variable is represented by a single node providing complete abstraction in which we show action types may form well defined domains.
+We show that this HG-VAE yields a posterior that outperforms baselines, and provides a powerful model for imputation, generation and anomaly detection.

 \paragraph{Graph convolutions:} Graph neural networks \cite{kipf2016semi} have received increasing attention in recent years. \textit{Spatial graph convolutions} directly operate on vertices and their neighbors \cite{niepert2016learning}, and are rapidly becoming a popular tool for capturing the spatial structure of skeletons in human motion \cite{yan2018spatial, wang2021scene, Yan_2019_ICCV, mao2019learning, wei2020his, bourached2020generative, 2020_Li}.
 In particular, \textit{spatial graph convolutions} provide a natural means of learning contractions and expansions of the number of nodes in the graph.
-In this work, we use this property of graph convolutions to capture---in a generative fashion---the spatial structure of skeletons at a hierarchy of graphical resolutions; from a node for each Cartesian dimension of each joint (at $z_3$), to a single node representing the global properties of the motion sequence (at $z_0$).
+In this work, we use this property of graph convolutions to capture, in a generative fashion, the spatial structure of skeletons at a hierarchy of graphical resolutions; from a node for each Cartesian dimension of each joint (at $z_{N-1}$), to a single node representing the global properties of the motion sequence (at $z_0$).
 Further, graph convolutions enable us to scale to much greater stochastic and deterministic depth while keeping the increase in the number of parameters minimal.